Berberis ilicifolia: Ecology and use

-Holly barberry comprises the understory of lenga Nothofagus pumilio and nire Nothofagus antarctica woods, together with hard log mayten Maytenus magellanica, Fuchsia magellanica and the smaller barberry species B. microphylla.
+Holly barberry comprises the understory of lenga Nothofagus pumilio and ñire Nothofagus antarctica woods, together with hard log mayten Maytenus magellanica, Fuchsia magellanica and the smaller barberry species B. microphylla.
 The filaments are tactile, i.e. they suddenly jerk upright when touched, with the result that visiting insects will be showered with pollen.
 Stems have been used to make bows by the inhabitants of Tierra del Fuego, because the wood is sufficiently pliant and does not branch over sufficient length.